The following piece, with a few changes as time goes on, is published annually on 9/11 as a testament to never forgetting …

 I found out about Joe’s job while talking to his chief, John Pollinger.
 I had gotten to know Joe Cap, as his friends and colleagues called him, from dealing with him regularly on police news.
 He was always not only a forthcoming, trusted source, but a relatable one whom I just happened to think was an all-around great guy.
 He became a friend.

-Then, through Joe, came the stories behind the faces that ended up etched on the memorial stones in Middletown.
+Through Joe came the truest of stories behind the faces that ended up etched on the memorial stones in Middletown.

 There was the story of the girl’s father who sat staring in front of the television day and night, waiting for his little girl to come home.
 She never arrived.